Special Info for these Crazy Times:

 So here’s what we found in Smugglers Run.

-Be on the lookout when walking through the ride queue you will enter the engine room/mechanic shop of Ohnaka Transport Solutions, the location where the Millennium Falcon is parked at Blacks Spire Outpost, the fictional town in Disney’s Hollywood Studios Star Wars: Galaxies Edge.
+Be on the lookout when walking through the ride queue you will enter the engine room/mechanic shop of Ohnaka Transport Solutions, the location where the Millennium Falcon is parked at Black Spire Outpost, the fictional town in Disney’s Hollywood Studios Star Wars: Galaxies Edge.

-As you walk through the engine room on the scaffolding, sitting on the floor is the thrust reverser section of a C-141 engine.
+As you walk through the queue in the engine room on the scaffolding, sitting on the floor is the thrust reverser section of a C-141 engine.
 It is sitting on the floor with the rear facing up.
 For those in the know the TR section is intact including the stang doors (those are the pointy tips is sticking up).

 There’s no telling where Disney found this piece of history but it’s amazing to see it every time I go through the ride now!